 Applied Research Project Requirements

 The applied research project is the student’s major research project in the degree program.
 It must be directly related to his or her ministry and must make a significant contribution to the field of professional ministry as well as to the student’s personal life.
 The project normally should deal with some aspect of communication, administration, nurture, leadership, or Christian education.
-The length is to be appropriate for the subject as judged by the student’s advisers.
+The length is to be appropriate for the subject as judged by the student’s advisors.

 Graduation Requirements

 Candidates for the DMin degree must have completed 27 credit hours of coursework and the 3-hour applied research project, along with any other requirements that may have been assigned.
 The completion of minimum requirements does not automatically qualify a student for the degree.
 The candidate must evidence, to the satisfaction of the faculty, proven Christian character, ability and acceptability in Christian ministry, and adherence to the core doctrinal statement.
+Diplomas will not be awarded, transcripts issued, or placement assistance provided unless all financial obligations to the seminary and/or the student loan program are current.

 Cohort Options